BPS algebras and generalised Kac-Moody algebras from 2-Calabi-Yau categories: Introduction

 Let $(\CM,\oplus)$ be a commutative monoid in the category of complex schemes, for which we have a decomposition $\CM=\coprod_{m\in M}\CM_m$ into finite type unions of finite type connected components $\CM_m$ of $\CM$ (i.e. $\CM_m$ might be disconnected but it is a finite type scheme) for some monoid $(M,+)$ as in \S\ref{subsubsection:pospartGKM}.
-We assume that this decomposition is respected by $\oplus$ (we allow $\CM$ to have infinitely many connected components).
+We allow $\CM$ to have infinitely many connected components.
+We assume that $\oplus$ respects this decomposition.
 In this case, we do not have a groupification $\widehat{\CM}$ with which to define the full generalised Kac--Moody Lie algebra with generators for positive roots given by some selection of sheaves on $\CM$, but we nonetheless can define the \emph{positive half} of such a Lie algebra.

 We let $(-,-)\colon M\times M\rightarrow \BoZ$ be a bilinear form, $\Sigma_{M,(-,-)}$ be the set of primitive positive roots, $\Phi_{M,(-,-)}^+$ be the set of simple positive roots and $A_{M,(-,-)}$ be the Cartan matrix as in \S\ref{subsubsection:pospartGKM}.
 We assume that $\CM_{m}=\pt$ for any $m\in\Phi_{M,(-,-)}^{+,\real}$ and that the sum map $+\colon M\times M\rightarrow M$ is finite.